 Canadian Rockies Bucket List

 Looking for a bucket list of the Canadian Rockies?
 Here's mine... in no particular order!
+Have fun making yours!

-EXPERIENCE LAKE LOUISE
+LAKE LOUISE

-What a breathtaking sight this mountain lake is!
+What a breathtaking sight this mountain lake is with a backdrop of Victoria Glacier!
 Yes, the colour is real; the glacial rockflower that is suspended in the water gives it that deep green-blue hue.
-In the summer you can go for a stroll along the lakeshore or hike up to the teahouse.
-In the winter you can go for a skate on the lake (rentals available) or take a horse-drawn sleighride for a magical experience!
-Photo by Michael Jennek |
+In summer - go for a stroll along the lakeshore, hike up to the teahouse or rent a canoe.
+In winter - go for a skate on the lake or take a horse-drawn sleighride for a magical experience!
+Photo courtesy Travel Alberta.

 THE ICEFIELDS PARKWAY

 Drive or take a motorcoach tour up the Icefields Parkway for the scenic drive of a lifetime!
 The views are remarkable.
-Who knew nature could be so big?!
 Breathe in the fresh mountain air and gaze upon the ancient glaciers that are now endangered in our world.
 Mountain lakes such as Peyto Lake (see above) as well as Bow Lake are must-sees!
-Image courtesy Travel Alberta. |
+There are many viewpoint where you can stop and take some beautiful pictures.
+Photo courtesy Travel Alberta.

 VISIT CASTLE MOUNTAIN

 Just a short drive from the townsite of Banff in Banff National Park is the stunning Castle Mountain.
 Known for its many peaks and interesting history, both geological and historical, this is one mountain you won't want to miss.
-It really does look like a castle! |
+Stay at the picturesque Castle Mountain Chalets and enjoy championship golf courses and beautiful hiking trails just minutes away.
+And yes, it really does look like a castle!
+Photo by Marcel Finnigan.

 I recently sat down with a bowl of popcorn and watched The Bucket List, the 2007 Rob Reiner film about two terminally ill men (Morgan Freeman & Jack Nicholson) who go on a world adventure in an attempt to cross things off a list of inspirational things they would like to see and do before they die.
 This reminded me of a couple of passengers I had on my bus.